 DISCOUNTS.
 There are a variety of ways for you to reduce the sales charge you pay.
 It is your financial professional's responsibility to alert the sponsor of any sales charge discount when you order units.
 Except as expressly provided herein, you may not combine discounts.
-Since the deferred sales charge and the creation and development fee are fixed dollar amounts per unit, the trust must charge these fees per unit regardless of any discounts.
+Since the deferred sales charge and the creation and development fee are fixed dollar amounts per unit, your trust must charge these fees per unit regardless of any discounts.
 However, if you are eligible to receive a discount such that your total sales charge is less than the fixed dollar amounts of the deferred sales charge and the creation and development fee, the sponsor will credit you the difference between your total sales charge and these fixed dollar fees at the time you buy units.

 Employee Discount.
-A portion of the sales charge is waived for purchases by officers, directors and employees (and immediate family members) of the sponsor and its affiliates and dealers and their affiliates.
+A portion of the sales charge is waived for purchases by officers, directors and employees (and immediate family members) of the sponsor and its affiliates and dealers and their affiliates, other than Morgan Stanley, whose discounts are described below.
 Immediate family members include spouses, children or step-children under 21 living in the same household, parents or step-parents, and trustees, custodians or fiduciaries for the benefit of such persons.
 These purchases may be made at the public offering price per unit less the applicable dealer concession.
-These discounts apply during the initial offering period and in the secondary market.
-All employee discounts are subject to the policies of the related selling firm.
+These discounts are subject to the policies of the related selling firm.
 Only officers, directors and employees of companies that allow their employees to participate in this employee discount program are eligible for the discounts.